solidify-project/engine/_help/src/Pages/folders-structure/data/special-properties.md

 ##### Example (simple)

-Let's assume that you have the following folders structure on you file system:
+Let's assume that you have the following folder structure on your file system:

 ```none
 Data